emanuelhfarias/tag-components/docs/docs/introduction.md

 This project is an experiment to define web components in a declarative way.
 It introduces the new tag `<component>` to HTML.

-Image you can define a web component like this:
+Imagine you can define a web component like this:
 ```html
 <component name="awesome-alert" extends="p">
   <style>